 Does Your Chimney Need a New Liner?

 Stainless steel chimney liners are the practical & affordable solution to most chimney problems...more affordable than you think!
-Read more below & call for a free in-home estimate!
+Read more below & call for a quote and an in-home estimate!

 Certain substances should not be put into the fireplace, including treated wood, which can cause toxic fumes--and charcoal, which can create carbon monoxide.
 Never use lighter fluid or gasoline in a fireplace, as these substances can explode.